The Carers offer is open to all adult Carers of adults who live in Devon (see Am I a Carer? for the definition of a Carer)

-You do not have to feel a need for support.
-The focus of services is to prevent needs from developing.
-Where you have a need for support, the services have been designed to help you stay as independent as possible and also prevent your situation from deteriorating.
+You may not feel you need support and the aim is to prevent needs from developing.
+However, where you have a need for support, the services have been designed to help you stay as independent as possible and also prevent your situation from deteriorating.

 - The Devon Carers website